waveform80/pisense/docs/monitor.rst

 .. currentmodule:: pisense

-Here's a basic first project for the Sense HAT: make an environmental monitor that can display the temperature, humidity, and pressure in a variety of forms.
+Here's our first "full" project for the Sense HAT: make an environmental monitor that can display the temperature, humidity, and pressure in a variety of forms.
 We've already seen a demo thermometer in :ref:`thermometer`.
 First we'll construct variants of this for the humidity and pressure sensors.
 Then we'll combine all three into an application.
-Finally, we'll add interactivity using the joystick to select the required functionality, and recording the data to a database.
+Finally, we'll add interactivity using the joystick to select the required functionality, recording the data to a database, and a trivial web interface.

 Hygrometer